rgrmra/ft_display_file/README.md

 ## ft_display_file.c

 Then, we will create the principal function of the program: `ft_display_file`, it will have the `open` `read` and `close` functions, and it will `write` with the `ft_putchar()` function.
-We will include the header `unistd.h` to have acess to the functions `read` and `close`, and the header `fcntl.h` to have access to the function `open` and the file access mode `O_RDONLY`.
+We will include the header `unistd.h` to have access to the functions `read` and `close`, and the header `fcntl.h` to have access to the function `open` and the file access mode `O_RDONLY`.

-The `open` function will recive the name of the file and will try to open the file and return in the variable `filepos` the position of the file in the file descriptor.
+The `open` function will receive the name of the file and will try to open the file and return in the variable `filepos` the position of the file in the file descriptor.
 If it fails, the function will return 1 informing that something goes wrong.

 <br>